Business Administration B.S./Supply Chain Management M.S.

 A bachelor’s degree is awarded after all the bachelor’s degree requirements are met, normally in the fourth year.
 The M.S. in supply chain management degree is awarded at the completion of the remaining graduate courses.

-Project, Program, Portfolio Management P.B.C.
+Project, Program, Portfolio Management Graduate Certificate

-Students interested in project, portfolio, and program management may consider the accelerated B.S./P.B.C. program.
+Students interested in project, portfolio, and program management may consider the accelerated B.S./Graduate Certificate program.
 In this option, students take up to two 600- to 700-level courses (6 units) in place of certain undergraduate courses, which count toward both a B.S. degree and a post-baccalaureate graduate certificate.
 Interested students should contact the Program Director for an individualized course plan.

 In order to participate in the accelerated B.S./M.S. program, students must meet all of the following requirements: